 which at least one TID is requested to be mapped.
 The AP MLD that accepts the requested TID-tolink mapping shall not include in the (Re)Association Response frame the TID-to-link Mapping element.

+An AP MLD shall not set the Priority subfield of the TID-To-Link Mapping element to 1 when carried in a (Re) Association Response frame except as described in this subclause.

 NOTE 1—Whether the multi-link (re)setup is successful or not is independent from whether the TID-to-link mapping negotiation that is done jointly with the multi-link setup is successful or not.
 A multi-link (re)setup can be successful even if the TID-to-link mapping negotiation is not successful.